 For journeys between East Anglia and London and beyond, up to 12 Advance fare levels (six First Class and six Standard Class, each with a different price point) may be available.

-- Be flexible with your travel times - you'll be more likely to get the best available prices.
+You'll be more likely to get the best available prices

-- Attractive fares like these get snapped up, so you'll need to book ahead to have the best chance of getting the tickets you want.
+2. Book ahead to have the best chance of getting the tickets you want

-- The very best prices will be available if you can travel towards London during the middle of the day/afternoon or mid/late evening.
+The very best prices will be available if you can travel towards London during the middle of the day/afternoon or in the evening.
 From London, fares between mid-morning and early afternoon, or in the mid to late evening, tend to be cheapest.
 On weekdays, Advance fares tend to be most expensive on trains arriving in London before 10:00 or leaving there between around 16:00 to 19:00.

-- Advance tickets must be booked before 23:59 on the day before you travel.
+6. Advance tickets must be booked before 23:59 on the day before you travel